Berkshire Hathaway's 2017: Tax Reform Windfall, Insurance Losses From Hurricanes, Younger Executives Promoted (NYSE:BRK.A)(NYSE:BRK.B)

 The Succession Question

-Despite the apparent success of a steady diet of Cherry Coke, Buffett's age — 87 — and that of his 94-year-old partner and Berkshire Vice Chairman Charlie Munger, is undoubtedly on shareholders' minds.
+Despite the apparent success of a steady intake of Cherry Coke, Buffett's age — 87 — and that of his 94-year-old partner and Berkshire Vice Chairman Charlie Munger, is undoubtedly on shareholders' minds.

 In Saturday's letter, Buffett said he would "participate on an advisory basis only" during a table tennis game held during the weekend of Berkshire's May 5 annual meeting and said he and Munger would sleep in on the morning of the sixth annual Berkshire 5K race.